omdevteam/om/docs_src/documentation_running_onda.rst

-Although it is possible to run OnDA on a local machine, it should be noted that OnDA is not designed or optimized for the limited resources of a laptop or a small desktop machine.
+Although it is possible to run OnDA on a local machine, it should be noted that OnDA is not designed or optimized for the limited resources of a laptop or a small desktop computer.
 Furthermore, when running OnDA locally, it is often very hard or impossible to connect to the facility frameworks to retrieve data.
 Therefore, the following paragraphs contain instructions aimed at running OnDA to process files written by the Pilatus detector (relatively small in size), stored in a folder on the local machine.
 This is a good choice for debugging or demonstration purposes.

-This example will use data files from an experiment performed at the APS facility, part of the Argonne National Laboratory in the USA.
-These files have been deposited in the `Coherent X-ray Imaging Data Bank <http://cxidb.org/id-82.html>`_, an online database of data from Serial Crystallography experiments.

 Instructions on how to install OnDA on a local machine can be found :doc:`here
 <documentation_getting_onda>`.

+This example will use data files from an experiment performed at the APS facility, part of the Argonne National Laboratory in the USA.
+The files have been deposited in the `Coherent X-ray Imaging Data Bank <http://cxidb.org/id-82.html>`_, an online database of data from Serial Crystallography experiments.
+The following paragraphs assume that the file *data8.tar.gz* has been downloaded from
-The following paragraphs additionally assume that the file *data8.tar.gz* has been downloaded from `here <http://cxidb.org/data/82/raw-data/>`_ and unpacked (Beware, the data, even compressed, is 24Gb).
+`here <http://cxidb.org/data/82/raw-data/>`_ and unpacked (Beware, the data, even compressed, is 24Gb).

-In order to run OnDA on your machine, create a *monitor.toml* configuration file.
+In order to run the OnDA Monitor for Serial Crystallography on a local machine, a *monitor.toml* configuration file should be created.
+(See :doc:`here
-(See :doc:`here <documentation_configuration_file>` for a discussion of the format and content of the configuration file).
+<documentation_configuration_file>` for a discussion of the format and content of the
+configuration file).

 * **Example monitor.toml for the Ti-Yen Lan dataset from the CXIDB website**:
   :doc:`monitor.toml <example_files_monitor_toml>`

-Make sure that all the files mentioned in the configuration file (masks, bad_pixel_masks, etc.) are present on your machine.
+All the files mentioned in the configuration file (masks, bad_pixel_maps, etc.) should also obviously be present on the local machine.

 * **Example pilatus.geom for the Pilatus detector**: :doc:`pilatus.geom
   <example_pilatus_geom>`

-Then create a file with the list of files that onda will process, with their full absolute or relative path, one file per line.
-This can easily be obtained using the *find* command from bash:
+OnDA needs then a file containing a list of files that the monitor should process.
+The list should contain one file per line, each with its full absolute or relative path.
+This file can easily be generated using the Unix *find* command (the following example creates a file named *files.lst*):

 .. code-block:: bash

     # Substitute <path> with the path to the downloaded files
     find <path> -name "*cbf" > files.lst

-In the command line, *path* should be replaced with the absolute or relative path to the directory where the files have been unpacked.
-For example, assuming that the files had been unpacked in the *data8* subdirectory in the current folder, the first lines of the *files.lst* file should read:
+In this command line, *path* should be replaced with the absolute or relative path to the directory where the data files have been unpacked.
+For example, assuming that the files have been unpacked in the *data8* subdirectory of the current folder, the first lines of the list should read:

 .. code-block:: text